junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short Title

-This Act may be cited as the “Health and Economic Recovery Omnibus Emergency Solutions Act” or the “HEROES Act”.
+This Act may be cited as “The Heroes Act”.

 ## § 2.
 Table of Contents

-The table of contents is as follows:
+The table of contents for this Act is as follows:

 ## § 3.
 References